-Ibotta is the digital equivalent of mailer coupons.
+Ibotta is the digital equivalent of paper coupons.
 However, instead of sifting through pages of coupons, snipping the ones you want, and bringing them to the store, you can quickly look through them on your phone and pick the ones you like.

 Once you find a coupon you want to use, you tap on the “+” symbol.
 Then, you can either watch a 15-second ad or answer a simple question.
 For instance, after I tapped the Cinnamon Toast Crunch coupon, I was asked: “Which kind are you more excited to try, Blueberry or Strawberry?”
 I tapped “Blueberry,” and the offer was added to “My Offers.”

 What happens next?